Rent Affordability Calculator UK 2026

 £

-Enter your gross income before tax
+Enter your gross income before tax; this tool does not calculate tax or National Insurance

 How this UK rent affordability calculator works